 In 1860, the year that Abraham Lincoln was elected president, Irish immigrants Catherine and William McGillin opened the Bell in Hand Tavern in Philadelphia.
 Bar patrons nicknamed it “McGillin’s,” and that was the name that eventually stuck, with the tavern switching to its current name officially in 1910.
 The history of this place is extremely apparent, as the walls are decorated with the signs of iconic Philadelphia stores that have come and gone from the area, as well as the tavern’s liquor licenses dating back to 1871.
 Known for their beer selection, McGillin’s is a great place to find cheap and satisfying bar food.

 Rhode Island: White Horse Tavern (Newport)

 The oldest bar in America lies in the town of Newport, Rhode Island.
-White Horse Tavern was a popular meeting place in the Colonial era, frequenting by our nation’s Founding Fathers, members of the Rhode Island General Assembly, British soldiers, Hessian missionaries, sailors, and pirates alike.
-(In fact, William Mayes, Sr. — the man who established the tavern — passed it down to his son, William Mayes, Jr., who was a known pirate.)
+White Horse Tavern was a popular meeting place in the Colonial era, frequented by our nation’s Founding Fathers, members of the Rhode Island General Assembly, British soldiers, Hessian missionaries, sailors, and pirates alike.
+(In fact, William Mayes Sr. — the man who established the tavern — passed it down to his son, William Mayes Jr., who was a known pirate.)
 With so much history and so many people coming through, it shouldn’t come as a surprise that the tavern is said to be haunted.
 It’s also said to have a delicious lobster BLT and beef Wellington that you just have to try.